 Intermittent fasting is a great tool to achieve your goals related to weight management and health improvement, but fasting is a lifestyle, not a race.
 You should fit fasting in your life, not your life into your fasting schedule.

-After all, we are all human beings and sometimes we just want to have a glass of wine after a stressful working day or share a celebration of our loved ones with some bubbles.
+After all, we are all human beings and sometimes we just want to have a glass of wine after a stressful working day or share a celebration of our loved ones with some bubbles during the week-end.
 Even if you are not supposed to drink alcohol while fasting, an occasional drink might have a place in your eating window.

 Alcohol is not included in the recommended list of liquids while fasting.

 Even though some drinks like whiskey and vodka are carb-free, and wine and beer contain only 3-4 grams of carbohydrates per serving, you need to keep in mind that everything that contains calories might break your fast and any alcohol is very calorie-dense.